code-423n4/2022-11-redactedcartel-findings/data/nicobevi-Q.md

   }
 ```

-The assert validation is unnecesary since it will be always true (there is no rounding error risk there).
+The assert validation is unnecessary since it will be always true (there is no rounding error risk there).
+Also, assert will consume all the remaining gas needlessly.

 ### Solution
 Remove the assert line to save gas